 Understand that things don’t just happen to us.

 Know that you are an active entity in your own life, not a passive bystander.
-Therefore, the sooner we drop the victim mentality and begin being accountable for all that is in our life, the sooner we start creating all that we want in our lives consciously, and drop all that we do not want.
+Therefore, the sooner we drop the victim mentality and begin being accountable for all that is in our lives, the sooner we start creating all that we want in our lives consciously and drop all that we do not want.

 You get out, what you put in

 If you are really unhappy at your workplace, ask yourself what you are actually contributing to making it a better place?
 If you give negativity, you get negativity.
-If you give value, you get back value.
-So don’t expect for your work to magically give you everything you want, when you do not put in a fair effort into it yourself.
+If you give value, you get back the value.
+So don’t expect your work to magically give you everything you want when you do not put in a fair effort into it yourself.